PRNicovich/cheesoSPIM/README.md

 	After a few emails around the topic I was thinking on how the design could be made cheaper.
 One of its advantages is its cost, which is cheap for lab equipment.
 But that's compared to, like, a confocal microscope and not to, say, a normal human number of dollars.
 Taking a closer look at the two most expensive pieces of the design - the camera and its lens - would make the most sense.
 OPT imaging is rarely starved for photons; a cheap(ish) USB webcam is plenty for this application.
 That leaves the lens.

 	The images collected in an OPT are ideally an optical projection of the specimen onto the camera chip.
 The system approximates the detector on a CT scanner, in which there are no optics.
 The image is an orthographic projection formed by a specimen in the path of a collimated X-ray beam.
 The optical equivalent is imaging with a [telecentric lens](https://en.wikipedia.org/wiki/Telecentric_lens).
 These lenses are designed to form an image from a bunch of parallel rays of light.
 The result is the optical orthographic projection we require.
+Conveniently the same requirements that work for an OPT imaging lens work for a light sheet, though often only the sheet excitation plane is projected onto the camera rather than the entire specimen.

 	Telecentric lenses are adventageous in metrology and industrial machine vision because the size of an object does not vary with distance to the lens.
 Surplus lenses are available in a variety of specifications.
 These lenses fit a profile of unexpectedly common (thanks to industrial applications) and highly specific (so unlikely to be reused in new work) that makes them favorable for buying surplus.
 We can also afford to be a little flexible here on magnification and other specs.